FeverDevJohnny/impactcontroller/README.md

 Addon_Animation: Connects an animator component into impact, allowing you to have animations driven by the controller's motion.
 Each parameter in this component has a tooltip you can read by mousing over the parameter name, and I strongly encourage reviewing those tooltips to understand how it works.

 Addon_Sound: Gives the controller sound support.
 It's a basic module, and I recommend making your own if you want more complex sounds for your player.
-As a fun tidbit, you can use PlayStepSound() with animation events (+ the override foot steps option in the animation component) to have your animations use this system for sound!
+As a fun tidbit, you can use PlayStepSound() with animation events (+ the override footsteps option in the animation component) to have your animations use this system for sound!

 Alright, thanks for reading all that!
 Let's move onto the programmer's guide, which is really important if you end up modifying the controller in any way.